node-app/Nodelike/README.md

 How to compile
 ---------------------------

+You most likely want to use the stable brach, by `git checkout stable`.

-You first need to fetch the nodejs submodule.
+You then need to fetch the nodejs submodule.
 Do so by:
 1. `git submodule init`
 2. `git submodule update`